 The game will be broadcast live on the radio by WCCP (104.9 FM) out of Clemson and can be heard live on the internet at WCCPFM.com.

-Clemson and Western Carolina have met 61 times on the diamond, with the Tigers holding a 49-12 lead in the series that dates back to 1974.
-On April 15, 2008, Western Carolina scored two runs in the seventh inning and three runs in the ninth to defeat Clemson 6-2 at Doug Kingsmore Stadium.
+Clemson and High Point have met seven times on the diamond, with the Tigers holding a 7-0 lead in the series dating back to the 1976 season.
+The two teams played the seven games between 1976 and 1979, with six of the games at Doug Kingsmore Stadium.
+Clemson has outscored the Panthers 41-8 as well.

 The Starting Pitchers